bozsahin/thebench/README.md

 Downgrading SBCL is unfortunately not automatic.
 You have to build an older binary using SBCL's install script.
 It is explained <a href="https://sbcl.org/getting.html"> here</a>.
 It works in Macs and linuxes.
 The part you need is the 'Installing a binary' section.
-Just pick any pre-2.3 SBCL version that is available for your platform.
+Just pick any non-Windows pre-2.3 SBCL version that is available for your platform.
+For Windows, that would be the linux that you installed using WSL.

 PYTHON AND PACKAGE MANAGER NOTES